 Humiliating or intimidating others with derogatory comments, cruel personal jokes, or teasing.
 No one is permitted to harass others regarding sexual orientation, gender, race, color, national origin, disability, religion, ethnic background, or any other characteristic protected by applicable law.
-Any student who feels that he is being harassed, or who has a complaint or information about harassment of any kind to another, should immediately report it to the Section 504 or Title IX Coordinator (Stephen Solberg, CFO and Assistant Head of School at (603) 523-3518 or ssolberg@cardigan.org) or to other school personnel with whom the student feels comfortable, who can in turn make a report to the appropriate coordinator.
+Any student who feels that he is being harassed, or who has a complaint or information about harassment of any kind to another, should immediately report it to school personnel.